shermanchoi/eecs448_project_3/README.md

      - Database User: root
      - Database Password: password
    - The command ‘make specificServerBuild’ will test and build the JAR file using a given server, but it requires three parameters:
+     - url= your database url here
+     - user= your username for the database here
+     - password=your password for the database here

+**Usage of Jar**
+You can run the JAR file using the ‘makefile’ provided in the GitHub Repository.
+- You can use the command ‘make defaultRun‘ to use the server we provide.
+- You can use the command ‘specificServerRun’ to use a server you provide.
+There are three parameters you must provide:
+  - url= your database url here
+  - user= your username for the database here
+  - password= your password for the database here Admin status is also managed by the JAR file.
+- You can make users admin using ‘defaultAdminStatusGive’.
+- You can remove a user’s admin status using ‘defaultAdminStatusTake’.
+For both of these commands, you need one arguement:
+ - forumUser=<the username of the user affected>
+If you are running your own server, you need to use ‘specificServerAdminStatusGive’ and ‘specificServerAdminStatusTake’ and have four parameters:
 - url=<your database url here>
 - user=<your username for the database here>
 - password=<your password for the database here>

-**Usage of Jar**
-You can run the JAR file using the ‘makefile’ provided in the GitHub Repository.
-You can use the command ‘make defaultRun‘ to use the server we provide.
-You can use the command ‘specificServerRun’ to use a server you provide.
-There are three parameters you must provide: url=<your database url here>
-user=<your username for the database here>
-password=<your password for the database here>
-Admin status is also managed by the JAR file.
-You can make users admin using ‘defaultAdminStatusGive’.
-You can remove a user’s admin status using ‘defaultAdminStatusTake’.
-For both of these commands, you need one arguement: forumUser=<the username of the user affected>
-If you are running your own server, you need to use ‘specificServerAdminStatusGive’ and ‘specificServerAdminStatusTake’ and have four parameters: url=<your database url here>
-user=<your username for the database here>
-password=<your password for the database here>
-forumUser=<the username of the user affected>
+- forumUser=<the username of the user affected>